Cancer Biology: An Evolving Puzzle

 One Section Available to Choose From:

 |July 13, 2015 - July 31, 2015||3||M-F 12:15-3:05P||Open||Jennifer Sanders||10580|

 This course will be laboratory intensive with interactive lectures and class discussion.
 We will cover topics relating to the genetics of cancer, epigenetic control of gene expression, cancer stem cells, microanatomy of normal tissue and tumors, and tumor immunology.
-Each student will also design and complete an independent research project and present their findings to the rest of the class.
+Each student will also design and complete an independent research project and present his or her findings to the rest of the class.